Note

 Example with MACE-OFF and t-SNE¶

-In this part, we are going to define another featurize
+In this part, we are going to define featurize

 the dimensionality reduction.